Zohn Ahl: Terminology

 Note that the two names create an interesting but coincidental sonic overlap: Zohn = "creek," a feature of the board; and Ahl = "wood," the term for the dice.
 Whereas Tsoñä means the "awl game," referring to the two awls used as playing pieces.
 But "ahl" and "awl" have no relation to each other, one being a Kiowa word, the other English, and signifying different objects.
-So while the game may be referred to as "Zohn Ahl" or "the Awl Game" or even "the Ahl Game" (meaning "the stick dice game"), "Zohn Awl" would be incorrect.
+So while the game may be referred to as "Zohn Ahl" or "the Awl Game" or even "the Ahl Game" (meaning "the stave game"), "Zohn Awl" would be incorrect.